 - TRAILS & WALKING: Moderate amounts of walking, up to 2-3 miles in morning, 1-2 miles in afternoon, often on trails that have slippery, steep, and/or rocky sections.
-Walking sticks and/or folding stools recommended for those who use them. - PACE: Early morning starts, usually with 5:00-5:30 a.m. breakfast (plus one earlier morning departure on Part I during our stay at Esquinas Rainforest Lodge).
+Walking sticks and/or folding stools recommended for those who use them. - PACE: Early morning starts, usually with 5:00-5:30 a.m. breakfast (plus one earlier morning departure perhaps as early as 4:00 a.m. on Part I during our stay at Esquinas Rainforest Lodge).
 On some days, we will bird through the day with a picnic lunch.
 On other days, there will be an after-lunch break before an optional afternoon birding session.
 On some days, we will travel by vehicle to the next destination in the afternoon.
 There will be a couple of optional nighttime excursions to look for birds; we will usually return to the hotel by 10:00 p.m. - WEATHER: Weather in Costa Rica varies dramatically depending on the location and elevation.
-We can expect temps in the 40s F at higher elevations to the 90s F in the lower elevations.
-Periods of rain can also be expected. - ELEVATION: Sea level to 10,500 feet; lodges are all below 4800 feet.

-- VEHICLE SEATING: So that each participant has equal opportunity during our travel, we employ a seat rotation system on all tours.
+We can expect temperatures ranging from the 40s F at higher elevations to the 90s F at lower elevations.
+Periods of rain can also be expected. - ELEVATION: Sea level to about 11,500 feet; all lodges are located below 4,800 feet. - VEHICLE SEATING: So that each participant has equal opportunity during our travel, we employ a seat rotation system on all tours.
 Participants will need to be flexible enough to maneuver to the back of the vehicle on occasion.
-Those who experience motion sickness will need to bring adequate medication for the duration of the tour, as we are not able to reserve forward seats for medical conditions. - BATHROOM BREAKS: Whenever possible, we use modern, indoor restrooms, but on occasion, participants must be prepared to make a comfort stop in nature. - OPTING OUT: Where we are staying multiple days in the same lodging, participants can easily opt to sit out a day or sometimes a half-day.
+Those who experience motion sickness will need to bring adequate medication for the duration of the tour, as we are not able to reserve forward seats for medical conditions. - BATHROOM BREAKS: Whenever possible, we use modern, indoor restrooms, but on occasion, participants must be prepared to make a comfort stop in nature.

+OPTING OUT: Where we are staying multiple days in the same lodging, participants can easily opt to sit out a day or sometimes a half-day.
 This will not be possible on days when we are changing locations.